What Skills Should a Front-End Developer Have?

 [Featured image] A front-end developer is in an office working on their laptop with earbuds on.

-On the other hand, back-end developers allow websites to function in ways the user can’t see by managing the software, databases, and infrastructure that keep websites running.
-Meanwhile, a full-stack developer performs the duties of both a front-end and back-end developer.
+Back-end developers enable websites to function in ways the user can’t see by managing the databases and infrastructure that keep websites running behind the scenes.
+A full-stack developer performs the duties of both a front-end and back-end developer.

 Placeholder